 Day for Night and Matching Footage

-Shooting during the day with the intention of it looking light night-time footage is quite a common practice.
-It’s easier to get footage that’s clear and without noise by shooting in the day, and then post-processing it to look like night.
-Many Hollywood films have made good use of this, Castaway being one of them!
+Shooting during the day with the intention of it looking like night-time footage is quite a common practice.
+It’s easier to get footage that’s clear, without noise by shooting in the day, and then post-processing it to look like night.
+Many Hollywood films have made good use of this, Castaway being one of them.

-Before digital processing was at the level it is now (and before it entirely, actually!) filmmakers would achieve this with filters to help underexpose the footage and give it a blueish tinge.
+Before digital processing filmmakers would achieve this with filters to help underexpose the footage and give it a blueish tinge.

 If you need to film some pick-up shots but the conditions of the day don’t match the prior shooting conditions, you might need to process the lighting to help the footage blend into footage you’ve captured previously.

 Arty and Cinematic Results

 Changing the light might be desired for a number of reasons.
 Often, we can’t put our finger on exactly what it is that makes something have a ‘cinematic’ quality, but we know it when we see it.
 Adding light leaks, bokeh and other lighting effects can all help to give your production a cinematic feel.

 Adding light might also enhance the light you captured naturally.
 If you have a room that needs a warm glow from a lamp, you might have exposed the room lighter than desired in your footage, to make sure everything was visible, only then to want to dampen that down and pick out certain light, like from a lamp.